danieldunderfelt/react-response/README.md

 First, install React-response:
 `npm install --save react-response`

-Make sure you have React-response's peerDependencies (react react-dom react-router express) installed.
+Make sure you have React-response's peerDependencies (react react-dom express) installed.
 Also install any middleware you want to use through the components.

-I do apologize for the number of dependencies.
-Its propbably nothing that you aren't already using though.
+Also be sure to have React-router installed if you want to use the React-router response handler.

-Then, follow one of the examples above to set up your server config.
+Then, follow the examples above to set up your server config.
 When done, feed the config to `createServer` and the output of `createServer` into `serve`.

 Before unleashing `node` on your server file, keep in mind that you need Babel to transpile the JSX.
 I suggest using `babel-core/register` to accomplish this if you do not have transpiling enabled for your server-side code.
 Like this: